About Coffee and Wine

 The washed method, which gives the coffee more freshness and acidity, on the other hand can be similar to that used for white wine: the shell is immediately sorted out or removed during fermentation.

 And what about the tasting?
 Well, this process is almost identical.
-The coffee tasters use the same method as the wine sommeliers to determine the characteristics.About Coffee and Wine
+The coffee tasters use the same method as the wine sommeliers to determine the characteristics.1-SonNtQb-P4Rk8Y2eed8fsQ

 The beverage is swirled in a glass or cup to expose the liquid to a larger amount of oxygen.
 This is essential so that all flavors can develop in the best possible way.